bcgov/moh-plr-fhir/input/pagecontent/specification.md

 #### Provider to Provider Relationships

 ##### Individual Provider to Individual Provider
-Individual provider to provider relationships are used for showing how providers are related to each other.
-For instance, a LOCUM provider can be referenced using this capability.
+Individual Provider to Provider relationships are used for showing how Providers are related to each other.
+For instance, a LOCUM Provider can be referenced using this capability.
-To show the relationship between two individual providers, the [BC Practitioner Relationship extension](StructureDefinition-bc-practitioner-relationship-extension.html) was created.
+To show the relationship between two Individual Providers, the [BC Practitioner Relationship extension](StructureDefinition-bc-practitioner-relationship-extension.html) was created.
 This allows for a relationship type and a linkage between two BC Practitioners to be stated.
 NOTE: It is expected that the relationship would be found on both Practitioner instances.

 ##### Individual Provider to Organizational Provider
-To show the relationship between an individual Provider and an organizational Provider (i.e. a hospital that has providers working at it), the [BC PractitionerRole profile](StructureDefinition-bc-practitioner-role.html) is used.
-This resource has a practitioner data element and an organization data element along with a code that is used to say what role the individual provider plays at the organization.
+To show the relationship between an Individual Provider and an Organizational Provider (i.e. a hospital that has Providers working at it), the [BC PractitionerRole profile](StructureDefinition-bc-practitioner-role.html) is used.
+This resource has a practitioner data element and an organization data element along with a code that is used to say what role the Individual Provider plays at the organization.

 ##### Organizational Provider to Organizational Provider
-To show the relationship between two organizational providers (i.e. a subsidiary organization), the [BC OrganizationAffiliation profile](StructureDefinition-bc-organization-affiliation.html) is used.
+To show the relationship between two Organizational Providers (i.e. a subsidiary organization or a care team related to Good Health Clinic Inc.), the [BC OrganizationAffiliation profile](StructureDefinition-bc-organization-affiliation.html) is used.
 This resource has an organization data element and a participating organization data element along with a code that is used to indicate the nature of the affiliation between the two organizations.

 #### Provider to Facility Relationships

 ##### Individual Provider to Facility
-To show the relationship between an individual provider and a facility (i.e. a works-at relationship), the [BC PractitionerRole profile](StructureDefinition-bc-practitioner-role.html) is used.
-Instead of the organization data element, the location data element is used to indicate that a provider is related to a facility.
+To show the relationship between an Individual Provider and a Facility (i.e. a works-at relationship), the [BC PractitionerRole profile](StructureDefinition-bc-practitioner-role.html) is used.
+Instead of the organization data element, the location data element is used to indicate that a Provider is related to a Facility.

 ##### Organization Provider to Facility
-To show the relationship between an organizational provider and a facility (i.e. facilities where the organization does its work), the [BC OrganizationAffiliation profile](StructureDefinition-bc-organization-affiliation.html) is used.
-Instead of the participating organization data element, the location data element is used to indicate that an organization is related to a facility.
+To show the relationship between an Organizational Provider and a Facility (i.e. facilities where the organization does its work), the [BC OrganizationAffiliation profile](StructureDefinition-bc-organization-affiliation.html) is used.
+Instead of the participating organization data element, the location data element is used to indicate that an organization is related to a Facility.

 ### Use Cases
 There are a number of use cases that support the existing PLR functionality: